 birria meat in a white bowl with a wooden spoon.

+Authentic Mexican birria is made with goat and sometimes made with lamb or beef.
+We’re opting to use beef chuck for a more accessible option.
+Beef chuck comes from the shoulder area and has great marbling for tender, flavorful birria.
 Believe it or not, you can make birria with just about any meat.
-For chicken birria, I swap the beef for boneless, skinless chicken thighs.
-To make pork birria, I use pork shoulder.
-For vegetarian birria, try using jackfruit and vegetable broth.
+For chicken birria, swap the beef for boneless, skinless chicken thighs.
+For pork birria, use pork shoulder.
+If you prefer a vegetarian version, try jackfruit with vegetable broth.

 Notes from the Test Kitchen